ros2/libyaml_vendor/libyaml_q_declaration.md

 ### Public API Testing [4.ii]

-Not clear without coverage results to check if all the API is covered
+Not clear without coverage results to check if all the API is covered.

 ### Coverage [4.iii]

- Code coverage and internal policies are not public, if any
+Code coverage and internal policies are not public, if any.

 ### Performance [4.iv]

-Performance tests, and performance regression policy are not public, if any
+Performance tests, and performance regression policy are not public, if any.

 ### Linters and Static Analysis [4.v]

-Not available publicly, if any
+Not available publicly, if any.

 ## Dependencies [5]